Zer0o0/epixformer/README.md

 - [NeuronMotif](https://github.com/wzthu/NeuronMotif) (Zheng Wei et al. PNAS.
 2023)
 - [FIMO](https://meme-suite.org/meme/doc/fimo.html?man_type=web) (v5.5.1)

-## Training your own EIformer model
+## Training your own EpiXFormer model

 We have collected training datasets of 32 DBPs from [ENCODE project](https://www.encodeproject.org/) and trained corresponding models.
 The robust model weights are provided in *models* folder.

-We also provide training scripts implemented in [Jupyter notebooks](https://jupyter.org/), with GM12878-CTCF serving as the example case.
+We also provide training scripts implemented in [Jupyter notebooks](https://jupyter.org/), with CTCF-GM12878 serving as the example case.
 Training steps are as follow:

 ### 1. Prepare dataset